Federal Regulations Governing Immigration Document Issuance

 We urge departments to admit students as early as possible and to encourage their students to complete the IQ and forward it along with all relevant documentation to OGS immediately following admission.

-Anytime a department admits international students who receive documents for F-1 or J-1 status, the students are required to attend a mandatory immigration session.
-The immigration, cultural adjustment, and academic integrity sessions are federally mandated and absolutely mandatory for F-1 & J-1 students.
-They take precedence over all other academic or departmental obligations.
+All admitted students who receive documents for F-1 or J-1 status must attend a series of mandatory orientation sessions.
+The immigration, cultural adjustment, and academic integrity sessions are federally mandated and required for SEVIS registration.
+This requirement takes precedence over all other academic and departmental obligations.

 OGS communicates the mandatory fall orientation dates to departments and schools by e-mail in mid-February and spring orientation dates in mid-October to help departments and schools avoid scheduling conflicts.